orb-community/pktvisor-website/docs/docs.md

 ```

-### pcap File Analysis
+### pcap and dnstap File Analysis

+`pktvisor-pcap` and `pktvisor-dnstap` are tools that can statically analyze prerecorded packet capture and dnstap files.

+pcap files can come from many sources, the most famous of which is [tcpdump](https://www.tcpdump.org/). dnstap files can be generated from most DNS server software that support dnstap logging, either directly or using a tool such as [golang-dnstap](https://github.com/dnstap/golang-dnstap).

-`pktvisor-pcap` is a tool that can statically analyze prerecorded packet capture files.
-It takes many of the same options and does all of the same analysis as the live agent version.
+Both take many of the same options, and do all of the same analysis, as `pktvisord` for live capture.

 ```
 docker run --rm ns1labs/pktvisor pktvisor-pcap --help